leymannx/apache-multiphp/README.md

 #### Drupal

-This image is going to be drupalized to run multiple Drupal 7 and Drupal 8 projects in parallel.
+Starting with version 0.1.4 this image is going to be drupalized to run multiple Drupal 7 and Drupal 8 projects in parallel.

 Following tools will also be provided: